AshyBoxy/oogacraft-packwiz/README.md

     - e.g. space dimensions with reborn energy
 - create a custom log config to reduce log spam
 - come up with a better recipe for the orb of origins
+- does every enchantment have a description translation?
+- adding estrogen models for all armor (very low priority)
+- custom splashes could be cool?

 ## Current Issues
 errors, broken mods, etc